thinkb4/a-walk-in-react/day_04.md

 ## Styling React components

-There are many ways you can style your react components, and whilst React doesn't officially recomend a specific one, we will go over some of the most popular methods used and some of the pros and cons of each of them.
+There are many ways you can style your react components, and whilst React doesn't officially recommend a specific one, we will go over some of the most popular methods used and some of the pros and cons of each of them.
 These methods can be used simultaneously, but they may interfiere whith one another so it's important to plan ahead and document your styling choices.

-> *Note:* Remember that ultimately we are always writing CSS, the diference lies in the aproaches we take.
+> *Note:* Remember that ultimately we are always writing CSS, the difference lies in the aproaches we take.

 ### Inline style
 ---